 When you deploy a blueprint that provisions servers in a public or private cloud resource location, Smart Tools installs the agent automatically on the Windows or Linux servers that it provisions in the resource location.

 Note: You must provide the credentials that enable access to each server, such as a username and password or key pair.
-If using key pairs (as Amazon EC2 does), you must upload the private key (.pem) file associated with the machine.
+If using key pairs (as Amazon Web Services (AWS) does), you must upload the private key (.pem) file associated with the machine.
 Typically, you supply the private key file when you configure the blueprint's deployment details.
 By default, the auto-installer attempts to log in to your machine as "ec2-user."
 If your Amazon EC2 server has a different username, you must specify the username in the field provided.

 Port requirements for automatic installation

 Smart Tools automatically installs the agent on Linux servers over inbound port 22 (SSH) and on Windows servers over inbound port 3389 (RDP).
-Therefore, you must set network rules to allow access over one of these ports.
+You must set network rules to allow access over one of these ports.
 After the agent is installed, all further communication between the server and Citrix Smart Tools occurs over outbound HTTPS (port 443) only.
 So, you can block the installation port, if desired.

 - If you are using a Windows machine as a connector, ensure that Windows Management Instrumentation (WMI) and inbound connections on TCP port 135 (DCOM port) are enabled on your Windows VM template.
 This enables Smart Tools to install the Smart Tools Agent on the machines that are provisioned from the VM template.To enable WMI traffic through Windows Firewall: